Nathaniel St. Louis

-Nathaniel St. Louis (born December 5, 2000) is a Canadian soccer player who plays for Simcoe County Rovers FC in League1 Ontario.
+Nathaniel St. Louis (born December 5, 2000) is a Canadian soccer player.

 Early life

 Afterwards, he played with Markham SC, winning an OYSL championship with the team and also played with the Ontario provincial team.
 Afterwards, he played with Vaughan Azzurri.
 He had trials with Portuguese club Benfica and English club West Ham United.

 College career

 In February 2018, he committed to attend Syracuse University, where he played for the men's soccer team.
 He made his collegiate debut on October 8 against the Ohio State Buckeyes, recording an assist in the match.